 We typically will advance you 70% to 80% of the face value of your receivables immediately, and the balance, less our fees, when the invoices are actually paid.
 For instance, if you have $100,000 in accounts receivable on your books, you could immediately receive up to $80,000 in additional working capital.
+Our split funding program is compatible with most of the more popular credit card processors.
+We work with many of the top platforms for merchant services including Clarity USA and High Risk Merchants.
 If your sales increase, so will your receivables, and we will advance you more capital.
 You can see that factoring can be best described as a way of financing your sales.

 Once you are established as a client, funding usually occurs within two business days after you submit your invoices for factoring.
 Within 1 to 2 weeks you can be established as a client.